soichih/sca-service-matlab1/README.md

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm SA_Opt.m

-would produce the files: matrix, SA_Opt.sh, mccExcludedFiles.log and readme.txt files.
-The file `SA_Opt` is the compiled binary file that we would like to run on OSG Connect.
+would produce the files: `SA_Opt, run_SA_Opt.sh, mccExcludedFiles.log and readme.txt`.
+The file `SA_Opt`
+is the compiled binary file that we would like to run on OSG Connect.

 ## Job execution and submission files